OpenDSA/OpenDSA/RST/en/Glossary.rst

       interest, then checking bounding boxes first can save a lot of time.

+   branch-and-bounds algorithm
+      A variation on :term:`backtracking` that applies
+      to :term:`optimization problems <optimization problem>`.
+      We traverse the :term:`solution tree` as with backtracking.
+      Proceeding deeper in the solution tree generally requires additional cost.
+      We remember the best-cost solution found so far.
+      If the cost of the current branch in the tree exceeds the best tour cost found so far, then we know to stop pursuing this branch of the tree.
+      At this point we can immediately back up and take another branch.

    break-even point
       The point at which two costs become even when measured as the function of some variable.